15 Fruit Trees With White Flowers

 A gorgeous blooming lime flower blooming on top of the tree

-This lovely citrus tree, the Key Lime Tree (Citrus aurantifolia), produces scented blooms that fill your home with a light, sweet scent.
-The pretty white flowers are followed by petite key limes.
 This fruit tree grows up to 12 feet tall and eight feet wide in the ground but stays smaller in containers.
-It can be pruned and easily kept extremely compact and still produce plenty of key limes.
+It can be pruned and easily kept extremely compact, producing plenty of key limes.

-It will tolerate USDA Zones 9 through 10 planted outdoors, and most zones when planted in a container and given plenty of warmth from a south-facing window and sunlight.
+It will tolerate USDA Zones 9 through 10 planted outdoors and most zones when planted in a container and given plenty of warmth from a south-facing window and sunlight.

 10. Persimmon Tree